 Companies are facing an interesting challenge with regard to their wide-area-network (WAN) planning.
 Three out of four organizations report no growth in budgets, and overall planned budget growth is only 5% to 8%.
-Budgets are essentially
+Budgets are essentially flat.
+Yet, nearly 50% of organizations project significant increases in bandwidth consumption.

 More on TCP optimization